ZephanCarmody/zbirthdaylist/README.md

-Zephan's 2016 Birthday List Beta Change Log
+Zephan's 2016 Birthday List Change Log
 UPDATED BIWEEKLY!

+--Version 1.1 Sept.29--
+13 DAYS UNTIL 13th BIRTHDAY!
+*SAY GOODBYE TO BETA!
+~That means the Birthday List is now officially avaliable to everyone!

---Version 1.1: Sept.
+--Version 1.09: Sept.
 25--
 Get ready for this HUGE spooky new update:
 *NEW: What does the item look like?
 Well now you can know with pictures of ALL items* •Spacious new columns